jsummers/deark/readme.txt

 open-source software.
 Most of the formats it currently supports are related to graphics, but it is not limited to graphics formats.

+Bitmap fonts are converted to images.
+Someday there might be an option to convert them to some portable font format, but this is difficult to do well.

 The Deark source code is structured like a library, but it's not intended to be used as such.